Frequently Asked Questions

 Students considering an SPM major should take SPM100.

 Both of these courses are available to first-semester students and provide direct access to the BFB- and SPM-relevant upper-level psychology courses without the need for PSY 100.

 Pre-health students should be aware that many health professions programs now require 1-2 social and behavioral science courses and the MCAT exam has a section called Psychological, Social, and Biological Foundations of Behavior: 65% of questions in this section cover introductory psychology content, 30% sociology, and 5% biology.
 We recommend students pursuing a career in the health professions who do not plan to major in psychology take PSY 101 (Introduction to Psychological Science, which does not have a lab) in their junior year, rather than taking PSY 100.

 What if I have AP or IB credit in the math and/or the sciences?

-It is often appropriate that students with AP or IB credit in science courses consult with a faculty member during the summer to clarify and work out their proper placement.
+It is often appropriate that students with AP or IB credit in science courses consult with a faculty member from the appropriate department during the summer to clarify and work out their proper placement.

-If you are considering medical school and wish to use AP credit for an introductory science course, be advised that many medical schools have a variation of the following policy: "AP coursework can be used to fulfill basic premedical requirements if they are supplemented by more advanced course work in that subject."
-Questions regarding AP credit and the health professions can be addressed to the Director of Health Professions Advising, Dr. Glenn Cummings (firstname.lastname@example.org; 717-358-4191)
+Students considering medical school or other health professional schools who wish to use AP credit for an introductory science course should be advised that many programs have a variation of the following policy: "AP coursework can be used to fulfill basic premedical requirements if they are supplemented by more advanced course work in that subject."
+Questions regarding AP credit and the health professions can be addressed to Director of Health Professions Advising, Marissa Sheaf, email@example.com